The income-tax department has categorized taxpayers on the basis of income, source of income and many other factors to ensure easy compliance.

 - Resident not ordinarily resident and a Non-resident

-A Director of listed and unlisted companies will be required to file their returns in ITR-2.
+A Director of any company and an individual who is invested in unlisted equity shares of a company will be required to file their returns in ITR-2.

 - Any individual or HUF having income from Business or Profession